What Is Keyword Cannibalization and The Ways to Avoid It?

 4. Pages Re-Optimized

 Better to have a weaker page retargeted for a different keyword.
 The change should also include Meta tags – title and description as well as the entire content.
+Although the strategy might need a little extra work, it sure is worth the effort.

 5. Improve Internal Linking

+Internal links are not only for site navigation but also help Google understand the hierarchy of your website.
 In some cases, a proper internal linking structure can solve cannibalization issues.
 After all, the majority of your internal links should point towards high-value pages.

 6. No Index

+This is another novel way to handle cannibalization issues.
+In this approach, all the pages will exist without indexing except for one page which will be indexed.
 This means, the audience can use the pages but the content will not affect your website’s authority.
 However, users will not be able to find the unindexed pages via search engines.

 Conclusion